 Prevention through investment in education campaigns in countries of origin, targeting potential victims (and potential traffickers).
 These campaigns would focus on informing the target audience about different life options and choices available in the country of origin - routes for education, employment, development, etc. (i.e. for putative victims, the focus is on enabling rather than victim blaming).
 The aim is to reduce vulnerability through empowerment and provision of information - reduction of vulnerability to trafficking is a key aim of the Directive and EU Strategy 2012 (European Commission 2012).
-The 2012 strategy refers to the development of "EU-wide guidance on future prevention measures and gender-sensitive information campaigns" [Idem, 2.2(3)] by 2015, yet reference to culturally informed local campaigns is omitted.
+The 2012 strategy refers to the development of "EUwide guidance on future prevention measures and gender-sensitive information campaigns" [Idem, 2.2(3)] by 2015, yet reference to culturally informed local campaigns is omitted.
 Such campaigns should be culturally informed (i.e. cultural upbringing varies what we see as acceptable or unacceptable behaviour) and could be developed and delivered by agents in the country of origin.
-The development of such campaigns.
+The development of such campaigns could link into foreign aid, and/or Governments could be encouraged to invest in campaigns.